 - Throat sprays and cough drops that contain an anesthetic, such as benzocaine (Cepacol) or phenol (Cepastat, Chloraseptic), can help to numb any throat pain.
 However, the tongue and other parts of the mouth can become numb as well, making it more difficult for your child to eat or drink.

-- Never give your child aspirin or any products containing aspirin because it has been associated with Reye’s syndrome, a serious illness that affects the liver and brain.
+- Unless prescribed by your doctor's child, don't give your child aspirin or any products containing aspirin because it has been associated with Reye’s syndrome, a serious illness that affects the liver and brain.

 Other things you and your child can do that may help your child feel better: